-Moving to the US: Importing a Canadian Vehicle
+Moving to the US: Importing a Canadian Vehicle10 May 2011

 A big difference between the last time I moved to the US and this time is that this time, I’ve got a lot more stuff.
-One of those things is a recent-vintage Nissan.
-Faced with the prospect of selling my car and buying a new one, I chose instead to import the one I know and love.
+One of those things is a Nissan Rogue that’s been quietly living its life in Canada.
+Faced with the prospect of selling the car and buying a new one, I chose instead to import the one I know and love.
 Here is my story.
 But be forewarned, it is not for the faint of heart.

 To import a vehicle to the US from Canada, you need to undertake a series of quests.
 These are detailed on the NHTSA website under the heading Vehicle Importation Guidelines (Canadian).
 As of May 2011, you need the following items in increasing order of difficulty:

 [easy] EPA Form 3520-1.
 You will likely be importing your vehicle under code EE: identical in all material respects to a US certified version.

 [easy] NHTSA Form HS-7.
 You will most likely be importing your vehicle under box 2B, for vehicles that complied with Canadian CMVSA regulations at their time of manufacture and where the manufacturer attests that, with a few exceptions, it meets US regulations; see final item.

 [medium] A letter on the manufacturer’s letterhead from the Canadian distributor, stating that there are no open recalls or service campaigns on the vehicle.
 I’m not sure if this is required, but Nissan Canada thought it would be.